ninabarzh/broomstick/content/posts/warfare-arms-trade-booth.md

 the [Group for a Switzerland without an Army (GSoA)](https://en.gsoa.ch/) continues to challenge the country’s profitable but opaque arms exports.

 Legal pressure is growing.
-Nicaragua’s ICJ case against Germany could, if successful, set a transformative precedent.
+Nicaragua’s ICJ case against Germany could, if successful, set a precedent.
 Spanish human rights groups are demanding investigations under Law 53/2007 on arms export controls.
 And the [European Center for Constitutional and Human Rights (ECCHR)](https://www.ecchr.eu) is coordinating transnational legal campaigns against manufacturers and policymakers alike.